 The gender pay gap is calculated as the difference between the average hourly earnings of men and women.
-This is shown as a mean and median and the data is from a snapshot on 5th April 2017.
+This is shown as a mean and median and the data is from a snapshot taken on 5th April 2018.

 Why is there a gender pay gap?

-The data shows a pay gap because we have disproportionately more men in senior management positions (as well as having more men in the workplace as a whole), as shown below.
-We are taking action to increase the number of women applying to work here, the number working here and the number in senior management positions.
+The data shows a pay gap because we have disproportionately more men in senior management positions (as well as having more men in the workplace as a whole - in April 2018, at the time of this data was collected, we had 229 female co-owners and 412 male co-owners).

 How many men and women are in each pay quartile?